sr320/LabDocs/protocols/RADseq.md

 * Incubate at 37˚C for 90 minutes, then at 80˚C for 20 minutes to inactivate the enzyme (_check appropriate inactivation temperature for the enzyme in use, if other than SbfI_).

 * Add 2 µL of each barcoded SbfI short P1 RAD adapter (25nM) (these are the illumina barcodes located in -20˚C freezer) to each digested sample.
 Mix by pipetting.
 Use RAD adapters 10 times from each aliquot plate before throwing away.
+*
+>
+>Added 2uL of each adapter to corresponding well of SbfI digested DNA (e.g. DNA plate well A1 got the P1 adapter from >well A1 in the adapter plate).
+>

-_Note:  now is a good time to turn on the sonicator to bring it down to temperature.
+_Note:  now is a good time to turn on the sonicator to bring it down to temperature._

 * Make ligation mix: